sohbaker/contact-manager/README.md

 - Save the contacts to a file - achieved
 - Load the contacts from that file when restarting the program - achieved

+Stretch Stretch Goals

+- Keep the UI static (i.e. experiment with clear screen to keep the UI in one place)
+- Make the UI more colourful
+- Edit / Delete contact details
+- Search as you type
+- Store and load the data using Postgres